List on Bids44 →

 ConditionPrice RangeWhat It Means

-Good₹1,500 – ₹2,000Minor cosmetic scratches on the glass or body, fully functional, used regularly but well-maintained.
+Good₹1,500 – ₹2,000Minor cosmetic wear like faint scratches on the glass top or body, fully functional, buttons are responsive, no major dents or damage.

 Advantages — Why Buyers Pick the Prestige Induction Cooktop in 2026

-Effortless Cleaning.
-The flat, smooth ceramic glass surface makes cleaning a breeze.
-Spills and splatters don’t bake onto the surface like they do on gas burners.
-A quick wipe with a damp cloth is usually all it takes to keep it spotless, saving you time and effort after cooking.
+Effortless Cleaning and Maintenance.
+The flat, smooth glass-ceramic surface makes cleaning a breeze.
+Spills don’t bake onto the surface like they do on gas stoves, and a simple wipe with a damp cloth is usually enough.
+This ease of maintenance saves time and effort, a practical benefit for busy Indian kitchens.

 Disadvantages — Why You Might Skip the Prestige Induction Cooktop in 2026